VdoCipher/vdocipher-sdk-asp/README.md

 Improvements
 ----
-If you think this SDKcould have been better or there are more features that can be added to the SDK, please add
+If you think this SDKcould have been better or there are more features that can be added to the SDK, please add a new issue.

 License
 ----